mapzen/speakerbox/README.md

 #### Shutdown

-Speakerbox will automatically shutdown the TextToSpeech engine and release its resources when the host activity is destroyed so you don't have to.
+Speakerbox will automatically shutdown the [TextToSpeech][1] engine and release its resources when the host activity is destroyed so you don't have to.

 ## Install

 #### Download Jar

-Download the latest JAR.
+Download the [latest JAR][3].

 #### Maven